Study Abroad FAQs

 Yes!
 There are many opportunities for study, research, and internships abroad tailored just for engineering students.

 There are summer and winter faculty-led programs and independent semester and year-long programs.
-Additionally, there are opportunities to volunteer abroad through Engineers Without Borders (EWB), complete a paid internship, or conduct research.
+Additionally, there are opportunities to volunteer abroad through the SDSU chapter of Engineers Without Borders (EWB).

 No!
 In fact, selecting the right program for your situation may accelerate your studies and help you graduate faster.